tsgates/arch-wiki-markdown/wiki/ASUS_N55SF.md

 Outputs

-VGA working.

-HDMI not working, but still testing.
-I'm not sure if it can work on this laptop.
+VGA out works fine out of the box.
+Since the NVIDIA chip is wired to the HDMI out, you can get this working using Bumblebee with xf86-video-intel-virtual-crtc and hybrid-screenclone.
 See [Bumblebee FAQ]

 > Audio